GlaiChen/os-hw3/README.md

 This program is a part of our 3rd and last assignment. <br/>
 Check out [os-hw3/assignment-3.md](https://github.com/GlaiChen/os-hw3/blob/main/assignment-3.md) for full details of the assignment. <br/>
-This program is only the invidual part, and the group part will appear at //%%%%// from our repo at the following link: <br/>https://github.com/academy-dt/adv-os-linux/tree/ex3 <br/>
+The group part will also appear at our group repo at the following link: <br/>https://github.com/academy-dt/kvm-hello-world<br/>

 ## Invidual Part - Kernel Virtual Machine
 In several lectures in the course, we have learned about virtualization from most of its aspects. <br/>